ChafikHala/Classification_of_geospatial_data/README.md

 # Objective
 The aim of this project is to build a robust classifier able to classify a given geographical feature into one of six classes

+For a better understanding of the project's pipeline, the report has been submitted.